marcopennekamp/lore/specification/multi-functions.md

 Take the following function **example:**

 ```
+@where A
-func append(list: [A], element: A): [A] where A
+func append(list: [A], element: A): [A]
 ```

 When `append` is called via multiple dispatch, the unbounded type variable `A` is assigned some type based on the actual argument types.
-The arguments must agree *at run-time* such that `A` is consistently assigned the same type.
+The arguments must agree *at run time* such that `A` is consistently assigned the same type.
 If, given traits `X` and `Y extends X`, we called the function with an input type `([X], Y)`, this (naively defined) append function **would not be dispatched to**, because `X` and `Y` are not the same type, even though they agree in principle (and the function would be callable like that outside a multiple-dispatch universe).
 Rather, we have to define the following function:

 ```
+@where A, B <: A
-func append(list: [A], element: B): [A] where A, B <: A
+func append(list: [A], element: B): [A]
 ```

 This function does not assume the list and element to agree.
 Rather, it expects the **element to be some subtype of the list's element type**, which still allows us to append the element to the list as lists are covariant and immutable.
 If the data structure was invariant, however, we would have to write a function like the first one, where the list and element have to agree.
-In this example you have also seen usage of an upper bound.
+In this example you have also seen the usage of an upper bound.
 Type variables that are declared before the current type variable (such as `A` being declared before `B`) can be used in the current type variable's bound.

 Since type variables are assigned by multiple dispatch, **assigning type variables manually during a function call is impossible**.
 A call such as this, with imaginary syntax, is simply impossible: